-For information about Gloo Istio, see the Gloo Istio version reference.
+For information about Solo Istio, see the Solo Istio version reference.

 Download a specific image

-You can download a particular image for Gloo Platform and Gloo Istio, such as for the following use cases.
+You can download a particular image for Gloo Platform and Solo Istio, such as for the following use cases.

 - To download and transfer these images if your environment does not have public network access or cannot pull public images, for an air-gapped installation.